offfahad/food-delivery-app-flutter/README.md

 # Food Delivery App UI Design Flutter

 This project is a food delivery app built with Flutter that allows users to browse and order food from various restaurants.
+It covers almost all most usable widgets to learn the flutter.

 ## Features